We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-Fire and brilliance are coveted qualities in a diamond.
-They’re often referred to interchangeably, but you should compare diamond fire versus brilliance as two separate features.
+They’re often referred to interchangeably, but compare diamond fire versus brilliance as two separate features.

 To learn which is most important to you, view diamonds in person or online that have fire and brilliance, including ones that lack one or the other.

-By isolating the qualities, you can understand how it changes the appearance of your diamond.
+By isolating the qualities, you’ll learn how it changes the appearance of a diamond.

-Round cuts have the most fire and brilliance, so compare them to fancy shapes to see which option is right for you.
+Round cuts have the most fire and brilliance, so place them next to fancy shapes to see which option is right for you.

-You may decide the improved light performance isn’t worth giving up your choice of fancy shape.
+You may decide improved light performance isn’t worth giving up your choice of a fancy shape.

-Either way, you’ll have a diamond with the perfect fire and brilliance for you.
+Either way, you’ll have a diamond with the right amount of fire and brilliance for you.